bigelod/HaloCEWXR/README.md

 # WinlatorXR port of Halo: Combat Evolved VR

-NOTE: This still has a few bugs, it is in active development and only works using the Debug version of the DLLS (including VC++ and DirectX9) on actual Quest and Pico WinlatorXR containers as of September 2025
+NOTE: This still has a few bugs, it is in active development and only works using the Debug version of the DLLS (including VC++ and DirectX9) on actual Quest and Pico WinlatorXR containers as of September 2025.
+Known bugs either have no solution or temporary workaround solutions that are non-optimal.

 The parent project this is based on, [HaloCEVR by LivingFray](https://github.com/LivingFray/HaloCEVR), does not appear to have a license, but the code added or modified in this fork/port to WinlatorXR's XrApi is subject to the [LGPLv3 license](https://www.gnu.org/licenses/lgpl-3.0.en.html)